8 Things to do in Utrecht with Kids

 8.Zwembad de Krommerijn

 In the summer this swimming pool opens up for recreational swimming.
-There’s an kiddie pool, a large sunbathing lawn, a bigger swimming pool and a competition pool.
+There’s a kiddie pool, a large sunbathing lawn, a bigger swimming pool and a competition pool.
 With beautiful weather this place is perfect to spend an afternoon.
 We went here once with a few parents and kids from our street.
 A perfect outing on a warm day in Utrecht with kids.

 Zwembad de Krommerijn